-Start-Stop System
+Start-Stop System\

-The Start-Stop system helps save fuel and reduce CO2 emissions.
+The Start-Stop system helps save fuel and reduce $CO_2$ emissions.

-In Start-Stop mode, the engine will automatically switch off when the vehicle stops or is stopping; for example when stopping at traffic lights.
+In Start-Stop mode, the engine will automatically switch off when the vehicle stops, when stopping at traffic lights for example.
 The ignition remains switched on during the stopping phase.
 The engine automatically switches back on when required.
-In this situation, the light of the [START ENGINE STOP] button stays on1).
+In this situation the light of the (START ENGINE STOP) button stays on.